-A well-known example of dealer financing is auto dealers who provide car purchase financing.
+A well-known example of dealer financing is auto dealers which provide car purchase financing.
 Many car dealers mark the interest rate to the finance company and keep the difference as an added profit.

 The purchase rate is the interest rate that the financial institution quotes the dealer.
 However, the actual interest rate offered by the dealer to the customer may be set higher.

-A well-known example of dealer financing is auto dealers who provide car purchase financing.
+A well-known example of dealer financing is auto dealers which provide car purchase financing.